Kiran6248/superchef-ms4/README.md

  1. My mentor **Can Sucullu** for his guidance and advice.

- 2. Code Institute **Slack Community** of solving every small issues.
+ 2. Code Institute **Slack Community** of solving every small issue.

- 3. Code Institute's Tutors **John** and **Alan** of their support and guidance when I lost my workspace and database during Gitpod Incident on 1st July 2021.
+ 3. Code Institute's Tutors **John** and **Alan** of their support and guidance when I lost my workspace and database during the Gitpod Incident on 1st July 2021.

- 4. My Family for supporting and understanging me in this long project.
+ 4. My Family for supporting and understanding me in this long project.

  5. My friend from Code Institute [Mihaela Sandrea](https://github.com/mihaelasandrea) for support and helping me in debugging, whenever I got an issue.